 State

-A Session has one of 3 states at a time, namely ACTIVE
+A Session has one of 3 states at a time, namely ACTIVE, REJECTED and PENDING as follows:

 1kind: User2metadata:3name: john4spec:5type: HUMAN6session:7defaultState: ACTIVE